 Lower Back Pain

-Typically due to a lack of lumbar support.
+Lower back pain is a very common issue among office workers and is typically due to a lack of lumbar support.
 There are many ways to reduce back pain in the office.

-Knee/Leg Pain from Sitting in Office Chair
+Knee/Leg Pain from Sitting in Office Chair | Office Chair Too Low

 Upper Back & Neck Pain